Part 9: Introduction to the AzEl Mask Tool and Volumetrics

 8. Click Open.

-9. Select Use Mask for Access Constraint.
+9. Select the Use Mask for Access Constraint check box.

-Visualizing the sensor AzEl Mask constraint
+Visualizing the sensor AzEl Mask

 In order to visualize the Sensor AzEl Mask constraint, follow the same procedure as you did to visualize the terrain Az-El Mask.